pantheon-systems/tbt-ci-templates/wp/README.md

 ## Gitlab CI

+If you need to enable GitlabCI for an existing project, you should copy .gitlab-ci.yml file to your repo root and then add the following environment variables to GitlabCI configuration:

+- ADMIN_EMAIL
+- ADMIN_PASSWORD
+- ADMIN_USERNAME
+- TERMINUS_TOKEN
+- TERMINUS_SITE
+- GITLAB_TOKEN
+- GIT_EMAIL
+- TEST_SITE_NAME
+- SSH_PRIVATE_KEY
+- TERMINUS_BUILD_TOOLS_PROVIDER_GIT_GITLAB_URL

+The TERMINUS_BUILD_TOOLS_PROVIDER_GIT_GITLAB_URL value will be "gitlab.com" or your gitlab instance domain.

 ## Github Actions

 If you need to enable Github Actions for an existing project, you should copy github to .github and then add the following secrets to Github Actions configuration: